 I was lucky to stay at a lovely, hella random stop in the mountains surrounding Mungyeong.
 The pension had a traditional restaurant that fed me delicious doenjang jigae and an assortment of banchan (side dishes).
-A nice cold beer, with a very kind couple that were camping across the street, also doing the cycle was the greatest end to the day of ups and downs.
+A nice cold beer, with a very kind couple that was camping across the street also doing the cycle was the greatest end to the day of ups and downs (pun intended).

-Day 4 – be warned.
-The tallest mountain to climb is between this stop and Suanbo Oncheon.
+You are warned.
+The tallest mountain on the cycle (500 meters) is between this stop and Suanbo Oncheon.
 In fact there are two of them, but the first one is the true test of stamina.
-A popular hike with stunning views from the top, the run up to said views was a rough way to start the day.
-When your gears are bust and you have to heave your bike up hill for a windy 500 meters, it can get tiring!
-What felt like never ending, ended with another passport stamp at the top, a well deserved rest and a crazy fun scoot down the mountain.
+A popular hike with stunning views from the top, the run up to said views was a rough start to day 4 for me.
+What felt like never ending, finally ended with another passport stamp at the top, a well deserved rest and a crazy fun scoot down the mountain.

-“FIGHTING!!”
-After what I went through getting up that mountain, I felt every cyclist I raced past on the way down deserved a bit of motivation.
+Screaming motivation at the cyclists going through the torture I just finished as I raced down the other side was great fun.
 I mostly got confused, intrigued stares as I passed people on their cycle.
 I suppose a foreign woman cycling this path on her own isn’t the most usual sight they’d be used to.
 I was very familiar with these stares of bewilderment by day five.

-The sun was back with a bang and I had my bottles of water ready.
-Off I went through the last leg of my journey, passing more beautiful scenery and stunning landscapes before reaching the outskirts of Seoul.
+My last leg of the cycle was just as enjoyable as the last few days, with a variety of scenes through the countryside, along the hangang with stunning landscapes before reaching the outskirts of Seoul.
 From here there is a popular cycle lane that many people use on a summers day.
-There are many many places to stop and refuel at.
+There are copious amounts of places to stop and refuel at.
 Up until now, finding constant water supplies was tricky.
 Here I had multiple options and was served protein drinks on ice.
 Moving up in the world.

 The contrast between places, the difficulties of the countryside, along with the peacefulness of it; the energy of the cities and the atmosphere all along the cycle path, meeting other cyclists and sharing conversations, jokes and energy bars with them are all the wonderful aspects and magnificent memories that I will take with me from the five days on the road.

 I was aching all over, my body was burnt bitten and bruised but I was sad to see the end of it.
-After all it’s ups and downs, which I knew would be the case – it was one of the best experiences of my life.
-Me myself and I on the road, testing my ability, my stamina, my determination and my Korean!
+At the end of my journey, I was delighted with the whole experience.
+Completely independent on the road, testing my ability, my stamina, my determination and my Korean!

 I made it to Seoul station for about 4pm.
 Now admittedly, there are another 50k or so to go to the end of the path that takes you out to Incheon.
-I would have liked to go to the official end, but as I had work in the morning, and needed to get a four hour bus back down the country I thought best not to chance it.
+I would have liked to go to the official end, but as I had work in the morning, and needed to get a four-hour bus back down to Gyeongju I thought best not to chance it.
 I still have my passport booklet and can get that final stamp if I please, but for me that journey was more than conquered.

 If you have free time, and really want to see how beautiful Korea is, as well as learn from it and meet new people a long the way; if you want to test yourself, and have a crazy adventure; if you love cycling or just took up the sport – you should do this trail.
 With people, by yourself, when ever you can.
 It’s something you will look back on and remember the little details, how they made you feel and how proud an achievement it was.
 You won’t forget it, and your legs will thank you for it!
 Afterwards – a long time afterwards.

 Enjoy it and let me know how it goes.
 If you have any questions about it, as I know I did, leave a comment.
-I’d be more than happy to help out or further elaborate if you’d like to know anything additional.
+I’d be more than happy to help out or further elaborate if you’d like to know any additional information.
+Happy riding!